 - Stealing food

 The neglect and negative environment early in their life could lead to attachment disorders to the likes of Disinhibited Social Engagement Disorder (DSED)iXA disorder in which a child may be outgoing and friendly but finds it difficult to form deep or meaningful relationships or Reactive Attachment Disorder (RAD)iXA disorder in which a child cannot connect with their parents or caregivers due to a past history of neglect or abuse .
-This could be the result of they being abandoned, uncared for, and unloved.
+This could be the result of them being abandoned, uncared for, and unloved.
 This will make children withdraw from others, avoid eye contact, be uninterested in playing, and be indifferent to affection, among others (4). or not having any boundaries and attached to people inappropriately

 Virginia Institute for Psychiatric and Behavioral Genetics director Kenneth Kendler says: “For an adoptee, having a biological parent with drug abuse who did not raise you doubles your risk for drug abuse.”